Chip Lambert & Pam Lambert

 Discovery of USS Mississinewa

-Interview with Chip & Pam Lambert about the discovery of
+Interview with Lewis "Chip" Lambert and Pam Lambert about the discovery of

 the fleet oiler USS Mississinewa (AO-59).
 It was sunk on November 20, 1944